This information explains how to care for your mouth during cancer treatment.

 - Blend or purée your food.

-- Avoid irritants such as alcoholic beverages, tart or acidic fruits and juices, spicy foods, pickled foods, and tobacco.
+- Avoid things that can irritate your throat such as alcoholic beverages, tart or acidic fruits and juices, spicy foods, pickled foods, and tobacco.

-Drink sips of water often throughout the day, or use:
+To manage dry mouth, drink sips of water often throughout the day.
+You can also use:

 - A spray bottle to squirt water into your mouth

-- Over-the-counter mouth moisturizers (e.g., Biotene® Oral Balance, Salivart® Oral Moisturizer, Mouth Kote® Dry Mouth Spray)
+- Mouth moisturizers (such as Biotene® Oral Balance, Salivart® Oral Moisturizer, Mouth Kote® Dry Mouth Spray)

 - Biotene® Gum